-The Sub-Fund promotes environmental and social characteristics and investments but does not have as its objective sustainable investment.
+The Sub-Fund promotes environmental or social characteristics, but does not have as its objective sustainable investments.

 Environmental or social characteristics of the financial product

 The environmental and social characteristics promoted by the Sub-Fund consist in favouring fixed income securities in scope whose business activities and/or conduct take an appropriate and responsible approach on such matters.
 On the environmental front, where relevant, this includes, but is not limited to, characteristics such as appropriate and responsible management of climate change and waste.
 The social characteristics promoted by the Sub-Fund where relevant include, but are not limited to, appropriate and responsible management of employee relations and health and safety practices.